 To delay a port, on day of FOC, follow the below instructions:

-- Access the port request in the Bandwidth Dashboard web portal
+- Access the port order in the Bandwidth Dashboard.

-- On the right side of the page, the Activate/Delay box will appear above the 'Supporting Documents' section.
+- On the right side of the page, the Activate/Delay box will appear on the FOC day.

-- Check the box titled 'I understand the risk'
+- Read the disclaimer and mark the checkbox titled 'I understand the risk'

-- Click the 'delay activation 24 hours' box.
-Please note: No other warning message is displayed once this button is clicked.
-The numbers will immediately begin the delay process.
+- Click the 'DELAY ACTIVATION 24 HOURS' button.
+Please note: The numbers will immediately begin the delay process.

 - Access the port request in the Bandwidth Dashboard web portal the following day to activate the port manually.

 Ports may be delayed at any time before the desired activation time, in 24-hour increments, for up to 2 days and no later than 4:00PM on the 3rd day.

 Please note that a delay request is never guaranteed, and introduces a risk of losing the original FOC date, and potentially causing the phone number(s) porting to be removed from the losing carrier's switch/network.
 Any fees associated with a failed port delay will be passed on to the customer.

 1 out of 1 found this helpful